berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

           list base ) ;

 count display lists are de ned starting at list base, each list consisting of a single call on glBitmap.
-The de nition of bitmap list base + i is taken from the glyph rst + i of font.
+The definition of bitmap list base + i is taken from the glyph rst + i of font.
 If a glyph is not de ned, then an empty display list is constructed for it.
 The width, height, xorig, and yorig of the constructed bitmap are computed from the font metrics